 Recent Amendments To The Citizenship Program

-The Cyprus government through its Council of Ministers brought in the following changes effective May 15th, 2019 to help streamline and regulate Cyprus passport requirements.
+The Cyprus government through its Council of Ministers brought in the following changes effective May 15th, 2019 to help streamline and regulate Cyprus passport requirements through its citizenship program.

 - Applicants should not have been previously rejected for citizenship by another EU member country